To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Experimental Results

 \subsection{Pretraining–Retrieval Trade-off Curves}

-We now investigate the trade-off between pretraining data ($D$) and retrieval ($R$), with the goal of understanding how retrieval can substitute for pretraining in reducing loss.
-Figure~\ref{sigma_kappa} summarizes this trade-off across model scales.
-We analyze two complementary perspectives: (i) the \emph{substitutability} of retrieval for pretraining, and (ii) the \emph{marginal benefit} of retrieval.
+We now investigate the trade-off between pretraining data $D$ and retrieval $R$, with the goal of understanding how retrieval can substitute for pretraining in reducing loss.
+Figure~\ref{sigma_kappa} summarizes this trade-off for two complementary perspectives: (i) the \emph{substitutability} of retrieval for pretraining, and (ii) the \emph{marginal benefit} of retrieval.

-\textbf{Substitutability of retrieval.} For each model and pretraining scale, we fit scaling laws and compute the amount of retrieval required to match the performance of a baseline model trained without retrieval.
+\paragraph{Substitutability of retrieval.} For each model and pretraining scale, we fit scaling laws and compute the amount of retrieval required to match the performance of a baseline model trained without retrieval.
 We express retrieval in units of equivalent pretraining tokens as follows.
 For a configuration $(N, D, R_{opt})$ with measured loss $\loss^*_{\text{RAG}}$, we project this loss onto the $N,D$ scaling curve (Eq.~\ref{eq:2d_baseline}) to find the equivalent pretraining budget, giving us the projection $D_{\text{eff}}^{\text{RAG}}$.
 From this, we compute the \textit{substitutability} $\sigma$ which represents the number of pretraining tokens saved per retrieval token:

 We observe a clear crossover behavior in Figure~\ref{sigma_kappa} (left).
 In low-data regimes, retrieval cannot effectively replace pretraining.
-However, it becomes increasingly effective beyond a threshold of $\sim$ $D/N=4.14\>\> \text{Pretraining Tokens Per Parameter}$ across all model scales (estimated using the line-of-best-fit), with each retrieval token replacing multiple pretraining ones.
+However, it becomes increasingly effective beyond a median threshold of $\sim$ $D/N=5$ Pretraining Tokens Per Parameter across all model scales (estimated using the line-of-best-fit, with a 95\% confidence interval of $[2.9, \>6.4]$), with each retrieval token replacing multiple pretraining ones.
 In this regime, the gains grow $\sim$ log-linearly, indicating that retrieval serves as an efficient alternative to additional pretraining.
 Importantly, this reflects \emph{relative efficiency} rather than absolute improvement: even when retrieval substitutes efficiently for pretraining, the total achievable gain may be small if the baseline model is already near saturation.